AlboradaIT/project-cookbooks/laravel-web-app/cookbook.md

 | Domain | housing-management-system.local |
 | Password | [Generated] |

-"Would you like to change anything? (y/n): "
+"Would you like to change anything?: "
-User: "n"
+User: "no"
 Agent: "Setting up your project..."
 ```